NYIT Information Security Policy and Incident Response Procedures

 Responsibility and Accountability

-The college's Chief Information Technology Officer (CITO) has overall responsibility for the security of the college's information technologies.
+The college's Chief Information Officer (CIO) has overall responsibility for the security of the college's information technologies.
 Implementation of security policies is delegated throughout the college to various college services, departments and other units; and to individual users of campus information resources.

 Departments and Other Units